ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 * [Private message](../objects/#privatemessages)
 * [User](../objects/#users)

-### User Management - Agents Replying to Source SDK Messages
+### User Management - Agents Replying to Channel SDK Messages

-If you need to create agent messages directly via the Source SDK (import of already existing messages, bot directly connected to the Source SDK, ...), you can specify that the user linked to the message must be considered as an agent on the Engage Digital side.
+If you need to create agent messages directly via the Channel SDK (import of already existing messages, bot directly connected to the Channel SDK, ...), you can specify that the user linked to the message must be considered as an agent on the Engage Digital side.
 For this there is a **puppetizable field** that can be set in the User object, you have to set it to `true` for users that should be considered as agents and to `false` (default value) for customers.
 This will ensure that messages will be correctly recognized in the Engage Digital GUI.

 For more informations regarding User **puppetizable field**, you can check the online documentation:

 * [User](../objects/#users)

 !!! important
-    You need to set the **puppetizable field** one time at the beginning of the project to create an identity used by all the agents to reply on the Source SDK channel.
+    You need to set the **puppetizable field** one time at the beginning of the project to create an identity used by all the agents to reply on the Channel SDK channel.
 This is a requirement to enable agents to reply from the Engage Digital console.

-Enabling agents to respond to messages coming from the Source SDK integration will need a few things setup to operate the way you want it to.
+Enabling agents to respond to messages coming from the Channel SDK integration will need a few things setup to operate the way you want it to.
 First you need to initialize an agent with an initial request to create a user identity.
 As stated above, you will need the **puppetizable field** set so you can create an identity that is controlled by your agents.
 Let's start with the first message you send to Engage Digital.

 ```json
 {